Eyes Playing Tricks

 The next morning her eldest sister fit me into one of their dresses.
 I had no choice but to wear my mud caked tennis shoes, and for that reason alone, hesitated.
 I’d never attended church without stockings and black Mary-Janes, which always made my feet feel like they were melting under a heat lamp in the Florida sun.
 I wasn’t sure if it was blasphemous to walk into the Lord’s house on a Sunday without the proper footwear, but Lilly assured me that some kids even came in jeans and flip-flops, “So, you’ll be fine.”
 Now I really had to see this church!

 In order to get to church we had to catch a church bus at the entrance to the trailer park which was another novelty for me.
 Lilly’s mama told us to behave, and sent us off, staying behind with her baby and youngest toddler.
 Before long a short bus, bearing a painted, shining cross, smiling children and a white Jesus, came rolling up.
 The whole lot of us, unchaperoned children, piled on.
-A middle-aged woman served as the attendant - her hair that had been frozen solid with a can of Aqua Net, and a clear orange line of makeup ran down her jaw line.
+A middle-aged woman served as the attendant – her hair that had been frozen solid with a can of Aqua Net, and a clear orange line of makeup ran down her jaw line.
 She was a happy one, clapping and leading us in songs about Jesus that we never sang at the Methodist church.
 Lilly knew a lot of them which made me jealous and feeling left out.
 It seemed this woman’s only job was to pump us up for what was to come, a sneak preview.
-The driver just sailed ahead, unphased.
+The driver just sailed ahead, un-phased.

 Lilly’s church was worlds away from any religious experience I’d ever had.
 Looking back, I count this as my first exposure to another faith.
 Though both of the Christian orientation, Lilly’s church was plain different.
-The congregation sang hymns, but in high and low voices, out of sync, and danced in place, looking exactly like my father jerking his legs and arms in a hallelujah grip, lip-synching Ray Charles,’ ’I Got A Woman.’
+The congregation sang hymns, but in high and low voices, out of sync, and danced in place, looking exactly like my father jerking his legs and arms in a hallelujah grip, lip-synching Ray Charles, I Got A Woman.
 The preacher was the most peculiar sight.
 He couldn’t seem to stay put on the pulpit; in fact, he made it look obsolete.
 Sporting a blue polyester, three piece suit, he walked back and forth furiously, from one side of the church to the other.
 From time to time, for no apparent reason, the congregation would cry out “AMEN!” in staggered, yet powerful crescendos.
 I tried it too: “Amen!”
 It was not hard to stay awake and pay attention in Lilly’s church.

 She was right that some people wore jeans and other casual clothes, but most striking about the congregation was that they were mixed.
 I’d only ever prayed alongside people of my own race and I’d never given much thought to any other way.
 Lilly’s church planted a seed deep within me, one which many, many years later would eventually give rise to a comforting voice in the loneliness of my heartache and thirst, it said: There are other ways, many other ways- be bright, sing high, and don’t settle for inheritance, no matter how much it promises you, when it comes to belief.

 I wish I could tell you how my story ends with Lilly.
 I have looked for her in my mind, time and again, hoping beyond hope to find a morsel of our last days together.
 I have come up dry every time.
-I do know that she moved away and then came back again, but I don’t remember ever saying goodbye, Lilly, or thank you.
+I do know that she moved away and then came back again, but I don’t remember ever saying, Goodbye, Lilly, or, Thank you.

 Many years later I was with my father volunteering at a ‘Toys for Tots’ campaign in the youth center.
 The volunteers were tasked with taking the participants around the room, whereby they picked out one toy for each child in their family.
 Doing this job made me feel very grownup, and on a mission, though I was all of about sixteen years old.
 As the line progressed I saw Lilly’s mama waiting for a turn, looking older than I remembered her.

-Maybe you think I ran up to hug her neck or say ‘I missed you,’ but I did none of that.
+Maybe you think I ran up to hug her neck or say I missed you, but I did none of that.
 I slipped behind a corner wall and hung there for a time, my heart beating rapidly.
 I wanted the wall to suck me in.
 Then, my father came looking for me.
 Of course, he had to show me Lilly’s mama, had to have me properly greet her.
-I inquired about Lilly who she said was doing just fine, and that her older sister had already married.
+I inquired about Lilly, who she said was doing “just fine,” and that her older sister had already married.
 She had four tickets in her hand, for her younger children still remaining.
-That was her Christmas; meanwhile, I was expecting my first car that year.
+That was her Christmas.
 The stark, shrieking contrast lulled my outward speech into superficial words and gestures.

-The thought of walking Lilly’s mama around while she picked up her small gifts made me feel recreant and cringe.
+The thought of walking Lilly’s mama around while she picked up her small gifts made me feel ugly.
 I hoped my father wouldn’t suggest…and of course, he didn’t.
 He just wanted me to pay my respects and then he walked away with her; slowly they strolled around the semi-circle of packages and I watched.
 I saw her laugh, her shoulders shake, and her head fly back as I clicked my tongue to keep the tears deep, deep in the well of my belly.

 May Allah cover you in His unfathomable Love and Light, Lilly, wherever the sun rises on your mornings.